What's the difference between PBCs and Microservices?

 Are ecosystem applications PBCs?

-Though arguably “modular” and certainly part of a typical Composable Commerce environment, many ecosystem applications like Tax, PIM, Reviews, Search and Analytics do not fit the criteria for packaged business capabilities.
+Though arguably “modular” and certainly part of a typical Composable Commerce environment, many ecosystem applications like Tax, PIM (or check out our Commerce PIM capability), Reviews, Search and Analytics do not fit the criteria for packaged business capabilities.
 There are some exceptions, such as headless and API-first solutions such as Voucherify for promotions.

 Most ecosystem apps, extensions and “plug ins” are not API-first nor headless and are deployed as monoliths -- however small.
 They offer APIs to support integration, but their APIs are not configurable the same way as PBCs’ are.
 Typically delivered as SaaS applications, every customer consumes them in the same way as every other subscriber beyond a predefined set of customizations that the ecosystem vendor controls.
 If you can extend the application to accommodate your unique requirements, it’s typically achieved through changing code (which the vendor owns), not logic in the API layer.

 The benefit of using third-party, bolt-on applications is to leverage best-of-breed within a composable application.
 A Composable Commerce Enterprise need not reinvent the wheels of highly specialized functions, and can benefit from a vendor’s own innovation and investment at scale.
 It’s important to ensure these third-party solutions can be configured through your core set of packaged business capabilities through an extensibility framework.